Nobody looks forward to hearing that they need a tooth extraction, but the majority of Americans undergo the procedure at some point in their lives.

 - Take it easy and avoid strenuous activities

 Consider taking a day or two off work to give your body time to rest.
-24 hours after the procedure you can use a salt water rinse for cleaning.
+24 hours after the procedure you can use a saltwater rinse for cleaning.
 Dissolve half a teaspoon of salt in a cup of water and gently swish it around your mouth.

-For a few days afterwards it’s best to stick to soft foods and eat on the opposite side of your mouth.
+For a few days afterward it’s best to stick to soft foods and eat on the opposite side of your mouth.
 If you have had multiple extractions in different locations, your dentist might recommend a liquid diet.
 You may have to maintain these precautions for up to a week after a surgical extraction.

 Keep drinking plenty of water so your body stays hydrated for healing.
 Just remember not to use a straw.